Jacob-Friesen/obscurejs/README.md

 * [defer.js](http://obscurejavascript.tumblr.com/post/113091822041/defer-in-javascript): Run a function after all processing is done in the current callstack.
 * [dependencyInversion.js](http://obscurejavascript.tumblr.com/post/109803267466/monads-in-javascript): Screwed up the monad post.
 So just the dependency inversion part will be kept.
 * [flow.js](http://obscurejavascript.tumblr.com/post/113715151349/flow-in-javascript): This is used to string functions that use each others results in a chain.
+* [functionDecompilation.js](#): Function decompilation, Angular.js and simplified dependency injector for it.
 * [interatedAsyncCalls.js](http://obscurejavascript.tumblr.com/post/112442518446/issues-with-iterated-asynchronous-calls-in): How to solve a seemingly wierd issue while passing state to multiple asynchronous calls in JavaScript.
 * [memoize.js](http://obscurejavascript.tumblr.com/post/111106381319/memoize-in-javascript): A way to automatically cache function calls.
 * [monad.js](http://obscurejavascript.tumblr.com/post/111788543345/monads-in-javascript): Defining a chainable specification of operations.